Cyclic Implicit Complexity: Characterisations for function algebras

-Before we give the proof note in particular that, for $f(\vec x;\vec y)$ in $\bcpp$ or $\nbcpp$, i.e.\ not using any oracles, we immediately obtain membership in $\fptime$ or $\felementary$, respectively.
+Note in particular that, for $f(\vec x;\vec y)$ in $\bcpp$ or $\nbcpp$, i.e.\ not using any oracles, we immediately obtain membership in $\fptime$ or $\felementary$, respectively.
 However, the reliance on intermediate oracles during a function definition causes some difficulties that we must take into account.
-At a high level, the idea is to use the Bounding Lemma, namely its consequence \Cref{input-elem-bound}, to replace certain oracle calls with explicit appropriately bounded functions computing their graphs.
+At a high level, the idea is to use the Bounding Lemma (namely \Cref{eq:input-bounding-eqn}) to replace certain oracle calls with explicit appropriately bounded functions computing their graphs.
+From here we compute $f(\vec x;\vec y)$ by a sort of `course-of-values' recursion on $\permpref$, storing previous values in a lookup table.
+In the case of $\bcpp$, it is important that this table has polynomial-size, since there are only $m! \prod |\vec x|$ permutations of prefixes of a list $\vec x= x_1, \dots, x_m$ (which is a polynomial of degree $m$).